OVOSHatchery/ovos-skill-baresip/Readme.md

     TODO guide for both approaches

+You can get free SIP accounts at https://sip2sip.info or https://www.antisip.com

+NOTE: I am NOT recommending a specific SIP provider, I found these with a simple google search and verified they work

 ## Contacts

 You can add contacts under home.mycroft.ai (no privacy!) or manually edit the json file at ```~/.baresip/mycroft_sip```